MicrosoftDocs/msteams-docs/msteams-platform/toolkit/visual-studio-overview.md

 Visual Studio will launch your Teams app project in a browser and start debugging.

-## Host your Teams app in the cloud and preview it
+## Host your app in cloud

 You can create and automatically configure cloud resources for hosting your app in Azure using Teams Toolkit.

-1. Select the **Project > Teams Toolkit > Provision in the Cloud** menu.
+1. Select the **Project > Teams Toolkit > Provision in the Cloud**.
-2. In the Select your subscription window, choose the Azure subscription you want to use to create resources with.
+2. Select Azure subscription from the you want to use to create resources with.

-Teams Toolkit will create Azure resources in this subscription but no code is deployed during this step.
+Teams Toolkit creates Azure resources in this subscription but no code is deployed during this step.
 To deploy your project to these new resources:

 1. Select the **Project > Teams Toolkit > Deploy in the Cloud** menu.